Alistair Flood

 Hello!
 This is a story all about how my life took a trip from north to south.
 I’d like to take a minute – no this isn’t a joke – I’ll tell you how I got into marketing at Peek & Poke…

-A few years ago, I side-stepped from translation into the world of B2B marketing as I took up the role of Content Marketing Executive at a multinational software solutions provider.
-This role, together with the blog I run in my spare time, allowed me to discover a passion for creating content and driving growth in online spaces.
+A few years ago, I side-stepped from translation into the world of B2B marketing at a large software company.
+I also started a food blog in my spare time, which became a huge creative outlet and allowed me to discover a passion for SEO and digital content – something I continue to apply to this day in my role at Peek & Poke.

 What is your job title at Peek & Poke and what does it mean?